Best MCAT prep course: Honors to Kaplan or Princeton Review?

 Up until a year or two ago, Kaplan had an overwhelming upper hand on this, simply because TPR didn’t have anything to rival QBank.
 Even then, QBank was not thought of as being particularly helpful, since Kaplan’s practice material isn’t great, and QBank is just more of the same.
 But a couple of years ago, the Princeton Review added its Amplifire online test prep software, which I have to say is very impressive.
 It’s very focused on illuminating your thought processes while you’re answering each MCAT question.
 If you want to see what I’m talking about, check out the video on TPR’s site.
 Pretty cool, if you ask me.
 QBank has around the same number of questions—2,300 compared to TPR’s 2,700—so if you’ve got lots of time to burn, these features can be super helpful.
 But, the really glitzy stuff TPR offers isn’t nearly as time-efficient as Kaplan’s, so it’s probably not as good at preparing you for the break-neck pace of the real MCAT.

 Edge: It’s a tie.
 Kaplan for quantity.
 Princeton Review for quality.
 (Both are important.)[/fusion_builder_column]

 The Classroom Experience

 For whatever reason, Kaplan MCAT teachers are known for being better at helping students get the fundamentals down.
 TPR is known for going deeper into the science of the MCAT during class and in their texts.
-Both courses are well-respected in the classroom, however, and neither is too advanced or too elementary for anyone.
+As two of the best MCAT prep courses, both are well-respected in the classroom, however, and neither is too advanced or too elementary for anyone.
 No matter which MCAT prep course you choose, you’ll be able to ask whatever questions you like during class, and study at your own pace outside of class.

 Edge: Kaplan for beginners and non-traditional applicants.
 Princeton Review for science pros and purely classroom learners (more classroom hours and tutoring time).